 Tryptophan is another amino acid precursor for serotonin.

+Note: If you are taking an SSRI, talk to your doctor before taking any supplement that acts on serotonin.
 Together, they can cause serotonin levels to elevate, resulting in potentially serious serotonin syndrome.

-Lifestyle Activities and Mind-Body Techniques for OCD
+Lifestyle Habits and Mind-Body Techniques for OCD

 Exercise